AviatrixSystems/Docs/HowTos/rbac_faq.rst

 **Step 4** Bob should receive an email to invite him to access the Controller.
 Bob login.
 Bob creates a new permission group with full access.
 Go to Accounts -> Permission Groups -> +Add New.
 Fill permission group name, for example, group-bob.

-**Step 5** Bob associates himself with the group_bob.
+**Step 5** Bob associates himself with the group-bob.
 Go to Accounts -> Permission Groups.
 Select bob-group, click Manage users.
 Select Bob to associate with the group.

 **Step 6** Bob grants group-bob functional functional privilege.
 Go to Accounts -> Permission Groups.
 Select group-bob.
 Click Manage permissions.
 Click ALLWrite to grant group-bob